Uncertainty-Guided Lung Nodule Segmentation with Feature-Aware Attention: Introduction

 \section{Introduction}

+Lung nodule segmentation plays a crucial role in Computer-Aided Diagnosis (CAD) systems for lung nodules \cite{liu2019cascaded}.
+Traditional methods like \cite{zhu2018deeplung,xie2019automated,gonccalves2016hessian,wu2010stratified,pezzano2021cole} usually use a single annotation as the learning target, which is consistent with conventional deep learning strategy.
+However, in the clinical situation, a sample lung nodule may be evaluated by several radiologists, and datasets like LIDC-IDRI \cite{armato2011lung} also provide multiple annotations for a lung nodule.
+As a result, these methods cannot make the most of the information in multiple annotations.

-Lung nodule segmentation with multiple annotations is a task closely related to the clinical diagnosis process and plays a crucial role in Computer-Aided Diagnosis (CAD) systems for lung nodule \cite{liu2019cascaded}.
-Traditional methods usually ignore the uncertain regions between multiple annotations and select a single annotation as the learning target \cite{8354183, XIE2019109,GONCALVES20161, 5540008}.
-To make the most of multiple annotations, studies like \cite{kohl2018probabilistic,hu2019supervised,kohl2019hierarchical} propose to model these uncertainties as probabilistic distributions and produce segmentation masks with the random variables in latent space.
-However, relying on random variables, these methods cannot produce stable segmentation maps.
-How to make full use of multiple annotations is a problem that remains to be solved.
+The challenge of learning multiple annotations is that there might be uncertain regions, which are annotated as `nodule tissues' by some doctors and annotated as `not nodule tissues' by the other.
+To this end, studies like \cite{hu2019supervised,kohl2019hierarchical,xiaojiang2021} propose to model these uncertainties as probabilistic distributions and produce segmentation masks with the random variables in latent space.
+Simon A. A. Kohl \cite{kohl2019hierarchical} proposed a model based on probabilistic U-Net \cite{kohl2018probabilistic} with a conditional variational auto-encoder that used a hierarchical latent space decomposition.
+X.~Long \cite{xiaojiang2021} proposed to learn the probabilistic distributions of multiple 3D annotations for a lung nodule with a probabilistic V-Net.
+But these methods cannot have stable segmentation results relying on random variables.

-In this paper, we propose that regions that cause uncertain segmentation results are not `random', and some features have higher chances that cause uncertainty between multiple annotations.
-More importantly, conventional deep learning methods also have difficulty in dealing with these regions and features.
-To demonstrate our findings, we propose to fuse all annotations for a lung nodule as the Multi-Confidence Mask (MCM).
-As shown in Figure~\ref{dif}.A, the MCM is the combination of the multiple annotations' union and intersection.
-We define two categories for the mask pixels: High Confidence (HC) mask and Low Confidence (LC) mask.
-The HC mask is the region labeled by all radiologists (intersection of all annotations), and the LC mask is the region that the radiologists have disagreements (the difference of union and intersection). \textbf{The question is, what causes the differences between HC and LC masks?}
+This paper proposes that regions causing segmentation uncertainty are not \emph{random} and introduces a Multi-Confidence Mask (MCM).
+As shown in Figure~\ref{dif}(A), the MCM defines two categories for the mask pixels: High Confidence (HC) mask and Low Confidence (LC) mask.
+The HC mask indicates the regions annotated by all radiologists (intersection of all annotations), and the LC mask shows the regions that the radiologists have disagreements (the difference of union and intersection). \emph{The question is, what's the difference between the HC and LC masks?}